BioInfPrep/bioinfprep.github.io/_posts/0900-01-01-general-information.md

 This includes working with patients without adequate protective measures (FFP2 mask, overall, gloves, protective glasses).<br/><br/>

-You can <b>NOT</b> participate in the course if you have symptoms such as fever, dry caugh or partial or full loss of your sense of taste or sense of smell.
+You can <b>NOT</b> participate in the course if you have or had symptoms in the last 48 hours such as fever, dry caugh or partial or full loss of your sense of taste or sense of smell.
 </td></tr>
 <tr><td style="border:none"><img style="width:80px;" src="/assets/img/distance.svg"/></td><td style="border:none">
-A distance of at least 2m between all people in the room has to be kept (exceptions see below).
+A distance of at least 2m between all people in the room has to be kept.
 The room in which the course will take place will be sufficiently large to ensure that the required distance between all participants can be maintained during the course.<br/><br/>

 Please bring sufficiently warm clothing as the room will have to be aired frequently.
 </td></tr>
 <tr><td style="border:none"><img style="width:80px;" src="/assets/img/mask.svg"/></td><td style="border:none">
-Face masks have to be work at all times unless when seated with the required distance to other people in the room.
+Face masks have to be work at all times, also when seated!</td></tr>
-During the course, the tutors will walk through the room to offer assistance during practical tasks.
-When a tutor supports a participant at their computer and the minimum distance cannot be maintained, both the tutor and the participant have to wear a face mask.
-</td></tr>
 </table>

 ## Course Concept